willfaught/paige/README.md

 # Presentation
-full_width = false # Whether the page body fills the page width maximize_heading_levels = false # Maximize heading levels up to the maximum heading level maximum_heading_level = 6 # The maximum heading level
-minimize_heading_levels = false # Minimize heading levels down to the minimum heading level minimum_heading_level = 2 # The minimum heading level
-normalize_heading_levels = false # Minimize heading levels higher than the lowest one used
+full_width = false # Whether the page body fills the page width maximize_heading_levels = false # Whether to shift heading levels higher as much as possible maximum_heading_level = 6 # The maximum heading level to shift heading levels to minimize_heading_levels = false # Whether to shift heading levels lower as much as possible minimum_heading_level = 2 # The minimum heading level to shift heading levels to normalize_heading_levels = false # Whether to shift heading levels higher to fill heading level gaps

 # Schema
 base_schema = {} # JSON-LD schema that all page schemas override